R-Morgan/NGramCrackers/README.md

 next release and later versions constitutes the functionality goals for NGramCrackers.
 The programme is still quite unstable with major API changes planned.

+### Version 0.2.4

+Major, breaking API changes have been implemented!

+ - All code has been refactored to use Data.Text as the basic type of text representation.
+This includes processing functions, parsers, and IO.
+However, older versions of String processing functions are still included in the source but are not actually called.

+ - The CLI is currently only processing single paragraphs at a time because of the difficulties associated with multiple possible paragraph separators.
+Addressing this likely requires someway to try parsers without consuming input.

 ### Version 0.2.3
 New features: